ApplePieGiraffe/invoice-app/README.md

-# Frontend Mentor - Invoice app
+# Invoice App - Frontend Mentor

 ![Design preview for the Invoice app coding challenge](./public/preview.jpg)

-A challenge from Frontend Mentor. 😀
+Thank you for checking out this challenge from Frontend Mentor. 😀

 Coded by me! 😁